 We expressed our regret that we did not have the opportunity on such short notice — from when we learned of their arrival — to prepare a more suitable form of transportation for them.
 In response to this apology, Rav Kook delivered an impassioned speech.
 His fiery address lasted nearly an hour.

 Rav Kook expressed his great joy that, for the first time in his life, he was privileged to travel in a wagon of Jewish laborers in the Land of the Patriarchs.
 His speech probed the depths of Jewish history.
-He praised the importance of working the land and recalled the sacred history of the Jezreel valley, which we pioneers were the first to redeem after centuries of desolation.
-With tremendous excitement, he noted that our fathers’ fathers had lived in this place, creating Jewish life with dedication and self-sacrifice.
+He praised the importance of working the land and recounted the sacred history of the Jezreel valley, which we pioneers were the first to redeem after centuries of desolation.
+With tremendous excitement, he noted that our fathers’ fathers had lived in this very place, creating Jewish life with dedication and self-sacrifice.
 And now, he noted, the descendants of those ancient Hebrews have arisen and continued their Jewish tradition.

 He concluded his words with a heartfelt blessing that we should merit to see, with our own eyes, the entire Land of Israel redeemed and flourishing through the labor of the children of the Eternal Nation.